Advanced Service payments

 The maximum number of AURs for which claims for payment may be made is not more than 1/35 of the aggregate number of specified appliances dispensed during that financial year.

 The fees for providing the SAC service are set out in Part VIE of the Drug Tariff.
 When this service is provided, £4.32 is paid per qualifying* Part IXC item dispensed, regardless of whether customisation was required.

 *Qualifying Part IXC items for stoma customisation are one-piece closed bags (under “colostomy bags” chapter heading of current Drug Tariff), drainable bags (under “ileostomy bags” chapter heading) and bags with tap (under “urostomy bags” chapter heading), items under “two piece ostomy system” and “flanges” chapter headings, as well as Skin Protectors and Stoma Caps.

 Flu Vaccination Service

-Claims for payment for the service and reimbursement of vaccine costs are to be made via a form sent to the Pricing Authority as part of the end of month script bundle submission process.
+Claims for payment for the service and reimbursement of vaccine costs are to be made via the NHS Business Services Authority Manage Your Service (MYS) application.

 Funding for the CPCS included an initial supplement to the Transition payment for contractors that registered to provide the service before the below deadlines: